Frequently Asked Questions

-In Teepee Town for example, there were a significant number of recent, higher-value property sales that had influenced higher property assessments in that community.
-While a few properties may have sold for comparable values in previous years, until this year, there weren’t enough of those sales in the neighbourhood to justify a property assessment increase to all properties.
+In some neighbourhoods, there were a significant number of recent, higher-value property sales that had influenced higher property assessments in that community.
+While a few properties may have sold for comparable values in previous years, there may not have been enough of those sales in the neighbourhood to justify a property assessment increase to all properties.

 How does my property assessment affect my property taxes?

 The Town of Canmore uses the assessed value of your property to determine your share of municipal property taxes and your share of provincial education taxes.

 Each December, Council will determine the amount of money needed to operate the municipality.
 From this amount, sources of revenue other than property tax, such as user fees and provincial grants, are subtracted.
 The remainder is the amount of money the Town of Canmore needs to collect through property taxes in order to provide municipal services for the year.
 For example:

 Property taxes required: $700,000